Inside This Article:

 Treasure hunters have literally died searching for treasures throughout the years.
 But the Lagina brothers are determined to solve the mystery of the Oak Island treasure.
 But the curse seems to have been fulfilled.
 Seven people have already died searching for the supposed $150 million or Captain Kidd‘s mere £2 million (still a great deal in today’s money).
 The only part left to be true of the curse is ‘finding the treasure’.

-Born on January 25, 1952 (birthday alert!!), in Kingsford, Michigan’s Upper Peninsula, Richard George Lagina is known as Rick Lagina on the History Channel reality treasure-hunting show, The Curse of Oak Island.
+Born on January 25, 1952 (age 68), in Kingsford, Michigan’s Upper Peninsula, Richard George Lagina is known as Rick Lagina on the History Channel reality treasure-hunting show, The Curse of Oak Island.
 Also, his younger brother, Marty Lagina, is the one who’s turning his dream into reality.

 Rick Lagina’s net worth may be lower than his brother’s, but it’s still darn impressive.